DylanKojiCheslin/linearSystemSolver/README.md

 a. _pivot.row--, _pivot--
 b. _zeroAllRowsAboveThePivot(), _scalePivotToOne

-### verboseSolution
-yourInstance.verboseSolution()

-console logs the details of attempts to solve, returns a solution in reduced echelon form

 ### isSolvable
-yourInstance.solve()

-return a description of the systems solution in echelon form (non-reduced)

-### verboseIsSolvable
-yourInstance.verboseIsSolveable()
+yourInstance.solve({verbose:false})

-prints console logs of the details of what it is doing, returns a solution in echelon form (non-reduced)
+optional parameter object has "verbose" bool prints console logs of the details

+return a bool indicating if the system has one or more solutions

 ### _logState